eda-labs/nfd24-lab/docs/lab1.md

 ---
 hide: navigation
 ---

-# The Lab Environment

-We have a 10-device setup, consisting of 8 leaf switches and 2 spines.
-The topology is already deployed (Fun fact: all the devices are running in containers!).

-We're going to build a data center (DC) fabric on top of this topology throughout this lab!

 # Lab 1: Using a declarative approach to network provisioning

 As you may have figured out by now, Kubernetes (K8s) was our guiding light in building a truly declarative automation platform—so in this lab, we'll use K8s and its tools to explore what this means.